WTF?

 Haha, and Riley (who still owes us a full bottle of lighter fluid) playing with fire made for a great ending to the night.

-Then I think I worked a lot and pretty much didn't see anyone for awhile.^a student from the class I was TAing.
+Then I think I worked a lot and pretty much didn't see anyone for awhile.

 One day after working at the photo studio, I came out of work and everything had flooded, it was strange.
 I couldn't even leave the parking lot because both exits were deep in water.